T5 (SEPTA Metro)

-The T5 (Elmwood Avenue line), formerly route 36, is a trolley line operated by the Southeastern Pennsylvania Transportation Authority (SEPTA) that connects the 13th Street station in downtown Philadelphia, Pennsylvania, to the Eastwick Loop station in Eastwick section of Southwest Philadelphia, although limited service is available to the Elmwood Carhouse.
-It is the longest of the five lines that are part of the Subway-Surface Trolley system, and was even longer between 1956 and 1962 when the western terminus was at 94th Street and Eastwick Avenue.
+The T5, formerly Route 36, is a light rail line operated by the Southeastern Pennsylvania Transportation Authority (SEPTA) that connects the 13th Street station in Center City, Philadelphia, to the 80th Street/Eastwick station in Eastwick section of Southwest Philadelphia.
+It is the longest of the five T services, and was even longer between 1956 and 1962 when the western terminus was at 94th Street and Eastwick Avenue.
 From 1962 through the 1970s, it was at 88th Street and Eastwick Avenue, making the route 16.2 mi long.
 Since 1975, it only goes as far as what was once 80th Street at the southern edge of the Penrose Plaza shopping center parking lot.

 Route description

-Starting from its eastern end at the 13th Street, Route T5 runs in a tunnel under Market Street.
-It stops at underground stations at 15th Street/City Hall, 19th Street, 22nd Street, 30th Street, and 33rd Street.
-From 15th to 30th Streets, it runs on the outer tracks in the same tunnel as the L.
+Starting from its eastern end at the 13th Street, the T5 runs in a tunnel under Market Street.
+It stops at underground stations at 15th Street/City Hall, 19th Street, 22nd Street, Drexel Station at 30th Street, and 33rd Street.
+From 15th to 30th Streets, it runs on the outer tracks of the Market Street subway, beside the L.

-Passengers may transfer free of charge to the L at 13th, 15th, and 30th Streets and to the B at 15th Street/City Hall.
-Connections to the SEPTA Regional Rail are also available.
-Underground passageways connect the 13th and 15th Street Stations to Jefferson Station and Suburban Station.
+Passengers may transfer free of charge to the L at 13th Street, 15th Street/City Hall, and Drexel Station at 30th Street and to the B at 15th Street/City Hall.
+Connections to SEPTA Regional Rail are also available.
+Underground passageways connect the 13th Street and 15th Street/City Hall Stations to Jefferson Station and Suburban Station.

-The T5 surfaces at the 40th Street Portal near 40th Street and Baltimore Avenue (US 13), runs southwest along Woodland Avenue along with the T4 trolleys, then turns down 49th Street where the Woodland Carhouse.
+The T5 surfaces at the 40th Street Portal near 40th Street and Baltimore Avenue (US 13), runs southwest along Woodland Avenue along with the T4, then turns down 49th Street where the Woodland Carhouse is.
 After 49th Street crosses over the Wilmington/Newark Line, it takes a sharp right curve as the road becomes Grays Avenue.
-The T5 runs along Grays south of the Wilmington/Newark Line until it makes a diagonal move southwest onto Lindbergh Boulevard.
+The T5 runs along Grays Avenue south of the Wilmington/Newark Line until it makes a diagonal move southwest onto Lindbergh Boulevard.
 Shortly after leaving Grays, the line intersects with 54th Street and crosses over a bridge for the Philadelphia Subdivision freight line, and immediately intersects with a road running along the line leading to Bartram's Botanical Garden, the oldest surviving botanical garden in North America.

 Just before Lindbergh Boulevard becomes a divided highway east of 56th Street, the line moves onto Elmwood Avenue.
 From there it crosses over the Airport Line, continuing westward until it enters a residential area and makes a left turn at a five-way intersection that includes Elmwood Avenue, Island Avenue and Passyunk Avenue on the southeast corner.
 The northeast corner is the location of the Elmwood Depot on Island Avenue.
-Tracks runs northward along Island Avenue as far north as Woodland Avenue, which handles pull-ins/pull-outs for the T3 and T4 trolleys.
+Tracks runs northward along Island Avenue as far north as Woodland Avenue, which handles pull-ins/pull-outs for the T3 and T4 LRVs.